Trichosanthes tricuspidata Lour.

 Bloom Time: May to April

-Trichosanthes tricuspidata is a large climber up to 65 feet (20 m) long.
-It has strong, woody and grooved stem, with trailing branches.
+Trichosanthes tricuspidata is a large climber with a strong woody and grooved stem with trailing branches.
+It grows up to 65 feet (20 m) long.
 Tendrils are divided into 2 to 3 parts.
-The leaves are up to 5 inches (12.5 cm) across, broadly heart-shaped, but palmately 3 to 5 lobed.
-The leaf margin is toothed.
+Leaves are up to 5 inches (12.5 cm) across, broadly heart-shaped, but palmately 3 to 5 lobed.
+The leaf margins are toothed.
 Flowers occur either singly or in 5 to 10 flowered racemes in leaf axils.
 The sepal cup is tubular and up to 1.6 inches (4 cm) long.
-The flowers are white, up to 2 inches (5 cm) in diameter, with 5 wedge-shaped petals with frilly margins.
-The fruit is spherical, up to 2 inches (5 cm) across, red when ripe, streaked with 10 orange streaks.
+The flowers are white, up to 2 inches (5 cm) in diameter, with five wedge-shaped petals with frilly margins.
+Fruits are spherical, up to 2 inches (5 cm) across, red when ripe, streaked with ten orange streaks.

 It is grown as an annual plant, so it has no USDA hardiness zone.